 In this tutorial, we will talk about successive approximation ADC.
 This type of ADC converts an analog signal into a digital signal using a binary search through all possible quantization levels.
-Firstly, we will discuss what is ADC?
-After that we will discuss the introduction, working, example circuits, advantages, and disadvantages of successive approximation ADC.
+Firstly, we will discuss what ADC is.
+After that, we will discuss the introduction, working, example circuits, advantages, and disadvantages of successive approximation ADC.

 ADC Introduction

 ADCs are the bridge between the real world and the digital world.
-All the information whether it be temperature, audio or pressure e.t.c is in the form of continuous analog signals.
-But to process and manipulate these signals we need to interface them with microcontrollers and processors and translate them to their digital representation.
-This is where Analog to digital converters come in handy.
+All the information, whether it be temperature, audio, pressure, etc., is in the form of continuous analog signals.
+But to process and manipulate these signals, we need to interface them with microcontrollers and processors and translate them into their digital representation.
+This is where analog-to-digital converters come in handy.
 These are the essential blocks that convert real analog signals from the sensors to binary set values.

-The ADC is a device to convert the analog sine waves to binary digitals for data acquisition.
-The precision of an ADC is determined through two key elements i.e, sampling rate that is based on the Nyquist theorem and Bit resolution that shows how accurate the output signal is.
+The ADC is a device to convert analog sine waves to binary digitals for data acquisition.
+The two key elements that determine the precision of an ADC are the sampling rate, which is based on the Nyquist theorem, and bit resolution, which shows how accurate the output signal is.

 Sampling Rate

-The input signal is sampled at the Nyquist rate which says that the sampling frequency should be twice the interested signal’s frequency.
+The input signal samples at the Nyquist rate, which says that the sampling frequency needs to be twice the signal’s frequency of interest.
 This avoids the aliasing or overlapping of the signals to retain all the information and avoid data distortion or loss.
-The samples are then assigned finite levels by a process called quantization and followed by the encoding of the signal into binary format.
+The samples are then assigned finite levels by a process called quantization, followed by the encoding of the signal into binary format.

 Quantization Error

-For example, let say the reference voltage is 16 volts and the number of bits is 4 then quantization error is
+For example, if the reference voltage is 16 volts and the number of bits is 4, then the quantization error is as follows:

-It depicts that any input voltage less than 1 volt will be considered as zero.
+It depicts that any input voltage less than 1 volt is considered to be zero.
 Any voltage greater than 1 volt will change the ADC output voltage.
-This introduces an error and known as quantization error.
+This introduces quantization errors.

 Bit Resolution

-Though ADC is implemented using various techniques these days, this article will focus on the Successive Approximation method.
+Though we can implement ADC using various techniques these days, this article will focus on the successive approximation method.

 Successive Approximation ADC Introduction

-It is the most frequently used ADC technique for general applications.
-The ADC comprises a comparator, digital to analog converter, register, and a control circuit.
+This ADC technique most frequently includes general applications.
+The ADC comprises a comparator, a digital-to-analog converter, a register, and a control circuit.
 The schematic is shown below:

 4-bit Successive Approximation ADC Example

-To grasp the concept, consider a 4-bit ADC with a sampling rate i.e Vin to be 11.2 Volts.
-We take the comparator reference voltage as16 Volts.
+To grasp the concept, consider a 4-bit ADC with a sampling rate of 11.2 volts.
+We take the comparator reference voltage as 16 volts.
 Whenever the new transformation begins, the successive approximation register sets the most significant bit to 1 and all others to zero.
 As the register is followed by the DAC, the input to the DAC is 1000.
-So the output voltage of the DAC corresponding to the stated digital code and reference voltage of 16 turns out to be
+So the output voltage of the DAC corresponding to this digital code and the reference voltage of 16 turn out to be:

-This is the threshold voltage to which the input voltage will be compared.
-Thus, the output voltage of the comparator will change the output value of the successive register.
+This is the threshold voltage to compare with the input voltage.
+Thus, the output voltage of the comparator will change the output value of the successive registers.

 This sets two conditions: